 The Veterinary and Biomedical Sciences Department also has laboratories that help expand service to the public.
-Prompt and accurate diagnosis of animal health problems is the role of the South Dakota Animal Research and Diagnostic Laboratory, which is one of only 36 accredited veterinary diagnostic laboratories in the nation.
+Prompt and accurate diagnosis of animal health problems is the role of the South Dakota Animal Research and Diagnostic Laboratory. which is the only American Association of Veterinary Laboratory Diagnosticians (AAVLD) accredited laboratory in South Dakota.

 The Veterinary and Biomedical Sciences Department is a great place from which to launch your career.
 Give it a look today!